Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Buying a home in Texas involves a few specific steps that differ from other states.
 Here is the chronological flow:

-• Pre-Approval: Before you tour a single home, get pre-approved.
+• Pre-Approval: Before you tour a single home, start your home search with clear strategy…get pre-approved.
 This locks in your budget and proves to sellers that you are a serious buyer.

 • The Search: Work with a local agent who knows the “pockets” of affordability.
 They can help you spot the difference between a bargain and a money pit.